kirschbombe/learngit/setup.md

 Git should already be installed on most Mac and Linux machines.
 Here are instructions for verifying that it is installed and for installing/updating: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ### Text Editor
 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
-The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive.  if you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive.  if you accidentally find yourself stuck in it, try typing the escape key, followed by `:q!` (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

 **nano** is a basic editor and the default that instructors use in the workshop.
 It is pre-installed in the Babun Windows shell (described above) and on Mac/Linux machines.